Massachusetts Institute of Technology Requirements and Campus Guide

 How hard is it to get into MIT?

 MIT is a very selective university.
 For the class of 2023, there was a 6.7% acceptance rate overall; 7.36% of EA students and 4.08% of RD students (including waitlisted students) are accepted.
 The international acceptance rate is 3.09%.
 The 50th percentile for test scores are 790-800 for the SAT Math section, 730-780 for the English Reading & Writing section, and 35-36 for ACT Composite score.

-Even though MIT is a STEM-focused school where competitive test scores are a prerequisite for admission, they also care greatly about school fit.
+Even though MIT is a STEM-focused school where competitive test scores are a MIT requirement for admission, they also care greatly about school fit.
 They want skilled scientists who want to make an impact in an area they are very passionate about, take risks, and work well with others.
 The most attractive candidates are those who demonstrate that they take initiative and ownership of their own learning and opportunities.
 This is because there are so many opportunities and research experiences to take ownership of once on campus.

 MIT encourages interested applicants to attend an interview in their area or via skype during the application process.
 These interviews last anywhere between 30 minutes and two hours.
-Although an interview is not mandatory and won’t make or break your application, interviews are a helpful tool for showing MIT what might make you unique and a potentially valuable member of their community.
+Although an interview is not required and won’t make or break your application, interviews are a helpful tool for showing MIT what might make you unique and a potentially valuable member of their community.